Events/Programs

 Trevor Womack has served as the chief of police for the Salem Police Department since December 2020, becoming the tenth police chief in the history of Oregon's capital city.

 Chief Womack is deeply committed to building strong, trusting relationships between the police and the community.
-His leadership reflects a dedication to transparency, accountability, and innovation, ensuring the Sal4em Police Department remains a trusted and effective public safety agency.
+His leadership reflects a dedication to transparency, accountability, and innovation, ensuring the Salem Police Department remains a trusted and effective public safety agency.

-With more than 34 years of law enforcement experience, Chief Womack also holds a Bachelor's of Arts in Criminal Justice from California State University, Stanislaus, and a Master of Arts in Security Studies from the prestigious Naval Postgraduate School.
+With more than 34 years of law enforcement experience, Chief Womack also holds a Bachelor of Arts in Criminal Justice from California State University, Stanislaus, and a Master of Arts in Security Studies from the prestigious Naval Postgraduate School.

 Event Details: